Blosc/bcolz/doc/reference.rst

       names : list of strings or string
         The list of names for the columns.
 Alternatively, it can be specified as a string such as 'f0 f1' or 'f0, f1'.
-If not passed, the names will be chosen as 'f0' for the first column, 'f1' for the second and so on so forth (NumPy convention). kwargs : list of parameters or dictionary
+If not passed, the names will be chosen as 'f0' for the top column, 'f1' for the second and so on so forth (NumPy convention). kwargs : list of parameters or dictionary
         Allows to pass additional arguments supported by carray